firmai/business-analytics-and-mathematics-python-book/README.md

-# Advances in Business Analytics and Mathematics with Python
+# Business Analytics and Mathematics with Python

 ### Risk Engineering